thebuilder/react-intersection-observer/CONTRIBUTING.md

 The workflow bumps the version, commits and tags it, builds the package, publishes it to npm, and creates a GitHub release with generated notes.

+`main` is protected, so the version commit is pushed with a short-lived token minted from a GitHub App that is listed as a bypass actor on the branch ruleset.
+The app's id lives in the `RELEASE_APP_ID` variable and its private key in the `RELEASE_APP_KEY` secret.